Blender Tips and Shortcuts to Speed up 3D Workflow

 Sometimes you need to repeat the same task over and over.
 This might not be a problem if you have to do it three or four times, but it can cost you a lot of time if you repeat it dozens of times without knowing the proper shortcut.

-Press Shift + R and Blender automatically repeats your last action.
+Blender Quick Tip: Press Shift + R and Blender automatically repeats your last action.
 This shortcut works not only in the 3D viewport but in almost every editor and can be very helpful for modeling, shading, compositing, and animating.
+This is one of those essential Blender quick tips that can speed up your workflow tremendously.

 Use the shortcut Shift + R to repeat the last action.